-The LSA International Internship Program (IIP) supports internship placements for undergraduate students in a number of European countries.
-WCEE coordinates Eastern Europe internships for the LSA IIP by identifying internship opportunities and managing placements.
-Check the IIP website for a list of current internships.
+The LSA Opportunity Hub supports internship placements for undergraduate students in a number of European countries.
+WCEE coordinates Eastern Europe internships for the Opportunity Hub by identifying internship opportunities and managing placements.
 This is open to all LSA students, and those who secure internships may apply for Summer Grants for Research and Internships in Europe & Eurasia to help support participation in this program.

 Deadline: December 1